shon-li/shon-li.github.io/readme.md

 ## Copyright Notice

-Shon Li is the original author of all contents on this website, unless specifically noted otherwise on the page.
-Please keep the source when sharing.
-Please do not use my contents for commercial purposes, even if it is possible to do so.
-Therefore, please follow [ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL (CC BY-NC-SA 4.0 DEED)](https://creativecommons.org/licenses/by-nc-sa/4.0/) Deed.
+Shon Li is the original author of all content on this website, unless otherwise specified.
+Please retain proper attribution when sharing.
+Do not use my content for commercial purposes, even if it is possible to do so.
+By sharing, you agree to follow the [ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 ## 联系方式